-Your Thermasan is a model BLT-200 and has an OFF-ON switch that also acts as a dimmer control for three signal lights: The green READY light indicates that the system is on.
-The red REACTION light shows when the pump is moving wastes through the connecting lines towards the hot exhaust.
-The white EMPTY bulb will light when the holding tank is empty, indicating that you should turn your Thermasan to the OFF position.
+The Thermasan option is a model BLT-200 with an OFF-ON switch that also acts as dimmer control for three signal lights: The green ready light indicates that the system is on.
+The red reaction light shows when the pump is moving wastes through the connecting lines to the hot exhaust.
+The white empty bulb will light when the holding tank is empty.

-You can turn on your Thermasan anytime you are pulling your trailer, however it will actively destroy wastes only when the exhaust temperature and speed of your vehicle are proper for combustion.
 You may test your Thermasan to see if it is moving wastes anytime you desire by pushing the small black button located beneath the three operation lights.
-Press the button and hold it in a few seconds to see if the red and green lights are slowly flashing.
-The slow flashing indicates that the pump is operating properly.
+Press the button and hold it in at least 30 seconds to see if the red and green lights are slowly flashing, indicating that the pump is operating properly.
 If the lights do not flash check your electrical disconnect coupling at the trailer hitch.

-The control, sensing and incinerating portions of your Thermasan are located in your car.
-The Metering Injection Pump, Holding Tank Sensor and Holding Tank Evacuation Probe are installed in your Trailer.
-The car and Trailer components are connected by electrical and fluid quick disconnect couplings.
 Each time you hitch or unhitch remember to insert or remove the Thermasan connections.
 The fluid coupling is disconnected by pushing the slip ring towards the trailer and removing the trailer portion.